awsdocs/aws-net-developer-guide/doc_source/tutorials-examples.rst

 ###########################################

-The following concepts, tutorials, and examples demonstrate how to use the |sdk-net| to work with individual |AWSlong|.
+The following concepts, tutorials, and examples demonstrate how to use the |sdk-net| to work with individual AWS services.

+Additional samples are available on :github:`GitHub <awslabs/aws-sdk-net-samples>`.

-Before you begin, be sure that you have :ref:`set up the AWS SDK for .NET <net-dg-setup>` and that you have reviewed the material in the :ref:`net-dg-programming-techniques`.
+Before you begin, be sure you have :ref:`set up the AWS SDK for .NET <net-dg-setup>` and reviewed the material in the :ref:`net-dg-programming-techniques`.